jdelaude/rho-aias/README.md

 #### 1. The Aura: Cognitive Feedback

-A single, ambient UI element (a dot or a thin line) that provides at-a-glance feedback on the health of the current conversation.
-Its color shifts from Green (healthy, exploratory) to Yellow (warning, looping) to Red (critical, decoupled), reflecting the real-time AEL Threat Score.
+A single, ambient UI element (a thin frame) that provides permanent feedback on the health of the current conversation.
+Its color shifts from White (healthy, exploratory) to Yellow (warning, looping) to Red (critical, decoupled), reflecting the real-time AEL Threat Score.

 #### 2. The Diagnostic: On-Demand Clarity